Regional Research Institute

 Gianfranco Piras, Associate Professor of Economics, The Catholic University of America, Washington, D.C.

-The courses are organized into a format that includes morning (theoretical) lectures and afternoon computing lab and applications sessions.
-A reading list will be provided for each of the topics covered.
+The course is organized into a format that includes morning (theoretical) lectures and afternoon computing lab and applications sessions.

 Suggested readings include:

 Kelejian H.H. and Piras G. (2017) “Spatial Econometrics, 1st Edition”, Academic Press.

 Additional readings will be provided during the course.

 Extended Application Deadline: April 23, 2019